mapattacker/network/influence_central.rst

   ..
 0.541

-Normalisation (multiple a constant i.e., total # nodes in graph) is required for directed graphs, as node in question may only reach a few nodes in the entire graph.
+Normalisation (multiply a constant i.e., total # nodes in graph) is required for directed graphs, as node in question may only reach a few nodes in the entire graph.

 .. code:: python